-Circumstances in which family assets can be lost unnecessarily
+Common circumstances in which family assets can be lost unnecessarily are as follows:

 Being lost to pay care fees